 Sadly, the issues leading to the delay of condo repairs are not isolated to Champlain Towers.
 Condominium structures have unique challenges when it comes to maintenance which can make building upkeep problematic.
 Some common issues include:

-Unskilled board members.
 Condo board members often do not have a background in accounting, financing, or engineering which would aid in some facet of interpreting building conditions, or budgeting/financing to make necessary repairs possible, making understanding the necessity of repairs (or getting money to do the work) more challenging.

-Inadequate building reserves.
 While condo owners pay monthly association fees, the fees often cover only the basics of maintenance, such as grounds keeping, pool upkeep, painting, cleaning of common areas, and garbage removal.
 Part of the collected fees also go towards reserve accounts to cover any larger repairs, such as roof replacement.
 However, condo associations reserve accounts are routinely underfunded, so when a large repair becomes necessary, residents are on the hook for special assessments that can be more than $100,000 per resident.

 When problems are not readily visible to condo residents, it’s easier to delay fixing even significant, dangerous known issues.
 Information from inspections that uncover issues needs to be able to be compiled then shared in a format easily understood by the laypeople making the decisions, and ultimately paying for repairs.
 Sharing photos and videos of issues can make the case more eloquently than any condo board president ever could.
 While no one enjoys five- or six-digit special assessments, being able to physically see the problems can help to ensure that repairs become a priority, can help to ensure that work is performed in a timely fashion, and disasters are avoided.

 And, if you’re looking for a digital field inspection solution, Fulcrum’s platform with intelligent team automation empowers you to create and assign quality inspection tasks, report issues, and track their resolution, marked by high-level progress visibility.
 In addition, the data collected is available to easily share with any project stakeholders – perfect for sharing with condo boards and owners!
-Sign up for our free 30-day trial and test it out for yourself!
+Sign up for our free trial and test it out for yourself!

 Sources: